 Outwards facing windows and doors are prone to damage from the elements, which could cause the seals around the frames to rot away.
 When this happens, you'll have a much tougher time heating your home because the heat will slowly seep away.
 If you're waking up every morning to a freezing house, you'll want to make this your number one priority.
 Even if you're not, it's well worth checking.

-Have you found that the plastic seals around your windows and doors has withered?
+Have you found that the plastic seals around your windows and doors have withered?
 Your best bet is to replace it.
 It can be done quickly and cheaply:

 Depending on how much frying you do, hood filters can get clogged with thick grease quickly.
 In order to stop the grease getting inside the range itself, filters are designed to trap grease.
 If yours is doing it's job correctly, expect to see something pretty awful...This isn't the kind of cleaning you can do with a wet cloth, either.
 You're going to need an agent to break down the grease.
 Here's how you clean it:

-With a clean hood filter, your range will extract steam and grease more efficiently, saving you money and possible replacement costs for the range.
+With a fresh hood filter, your range will extract steam and grease more efficiently, saving you money and possible replacement costs for the range.

 When toilets and sinks aren't used regularly, grime can build up in the pipes and faucets.
 If you have a bathroom you don't use very often, make sure to run water through the systems at least once a quarter to keep the flow coming smoothly and reduce future clogging.